VitoVan/vitovan.github.io/md/lispweb3.md

 Do what?

-We are going to "build a modern web application with Commin Lisp in the backend", as mentioned before.
+We are going to "build a modern web application with Common Lisp in the backend", as mentioned before.

 In recent days, many people build web applications with a **`Server with JSON output`** and a **`Client with HTML5 + JavaScript`**.
 And we will do it the same way.